huggingface/datasets/datasets/reddit_tifu/README.md

 ### Dataset Summary

 Reddit dataset, where TIFU denotes the name of subbreddit /r/tifu.
-As defined in the publication, styel "short" uses title as summary and "long" uses tldr as summary.
+As defined in the publication, style "short" uses title as summary and "long" uses tldr as summary.

 Features includes: